Wisconsin congressional Republicans want state unemployment audit

-(The Center Square) – Wisconsin Republican legislators in Washington, D.C. want to know how much of Wisconsin’s unemployment money has been wasted.
+Wisconsin Republican legislators in Washington, D.C., want to know how much of Wisconsin’s unemployment money has been wasted.

 Republican U.S. Sen. Ron Johnson, along with Republican Reps.
 Bryan Steil, Mike Gallagher, and Scott Fitzgerald on Thursday all asked the U.S. Department of Labor for an audit of Wisconsin’s unemployment system.